When is the next municipal election in Ottawa?

 - convicted of a corrupt practice described in section 90(3) of the Municipal Elections Act, 1996.

-The Voters’ List is a list of eligible electors in the City of Ottawa.
+The Voters’ List is the list of eligible electors in the City of Ottawa.
 During non-election years the City of Ottawa does not maintain a Voters’ List.

-During an election cycle, the Municipal Property Assessment Corporation (MPAC) is responsible for preparing the preliminary list of electors for each municipality and school board in Ontario.
-It is MPAC’s Municipal Property Assessment database of both property owners and tenants that is used to prepare this preliminary list, which aids in the preparation of the final Voters’ List for Voting Day.
+During an election cycle, Elections Ontario is responsible for preparing the preliminary list of electors for each municipality and school board in Ontario.
+It is Election Ontario’s Permanent Register of Electors for Ontario that is used to prepare this preliminary list, which aids in the preparation of the final Voters’ List for Voting Day.
+The Municipal Property Assessment Corporation (MPAC) is responsible for collecting information about electors’ school support.

-Once a municipality has prepared the Voters’ List for a municipal election, the revision period begins, and electors may add, amend or remove their information.
+Once a municipality has prepared the Voters’ List for a municipal election, the revision period begins, and electors may add, amend or remove their information by submitting an application to the Elections Office.
+For the 2026 Municipal Elections, the revision period is anticipated for early September 2026.

 Update or verify your information outside of a municipal election cycle

-Outside of an election cycle, electors are encouraged to use MPAC’s online tool, voterlookup.ca, to confirm if they are on the preliminary list of electors for the upcoming municipal elections.
-This tool can be used to make updates to the elector’s information where incorrectly recorded, to add a name to the enumeration and/or to change an elector’s school support for electoral purposes.
+Electors are encouraged to use Elections Ontario’s Voter Registration service to confirm if they are on the preliminary list of electors for the upcoming municipal elections.
+This tool can be used to confirm, update, add, or remove your information for City of Ottawa municipal elections.

 Accessible municipal elections